Tofu1icious/BlackJackCIS-7/README.md

 ## Usage

 1. Clone the repository to your local machine.
+Or copy and paste main file into your compiler)
-2. Compile the source code using a C++ compiler (e.g., g++, visual studio, replit, etc...).
+2. Compile the source code using a C++ compiler.
 3. Run the compiled executable.